Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Asymmetric hypothesis testing

 The details of the protocol that achieves these exponents, including a complete self-contained proof based on~\cite{li_2022}, can be found in the Appendix (Section~\ref{app:sequential}).

+An interesting consequence of Proposition~\ref{prop:highprob_exponents} can be obtained by combining it with Eq.~\eqref{eq:joint_measurement}. \begin{corollary} For any two quantum states $\rho$ and $\sigma$, there exists a single sequence $(\M_k)_k$ of measurements such that

-One interesting consequence here is the fact that the optimal choices of the quantities on the right-hand side of Eq.~\eqref{eq:joint_measurement} are simply the Umegaki relative entropies $D(\sigma\|\rho)$ and $D(\rho\|\sigma)$, and there indeed always exists a single sequence of measurements $(\M_k)_k$ that achieves both of the entropies.
-The question of whether this is possible was raised earlier in~\cite{martinezvargas_2021,li_2022}, and in fact we believe that its resolution could already be deduced through a slight extension of the main results of~\cite{li_2022}, but this does not seem to have been observed in that work.
-An immediate consequence for the sequential setting is that the asymptotic performance of adaptive and non-adaptive protocols in sequential hypothesis testing is actually the same, provided that one considers the large-block limit studied in~\cite{li_2022}.
+\end{corollary} What this result means is that the optimal choices of the quantities on the right-hand side of Eq.~\eqref{eq:joint_measurement} are simply the Umegaki relative entropies $D(\sigma\|\rho)$ and $D(\rho\|\sigma)$.
+The question of whether such a choice of measurements is possible was raised earlier in~\cite{martinezvargas_2021,li_2022}, motivated by sequential quantum hypothesis testing.
+In fact, we believe that the resolution of the problem could already be deduced through a slight extension of the main results of~\cite{li_2022}, but this does not seem to have been observed in that work.
+While here we do not study sequential hypothesis testing, Corollary~\ref{cor:single_measurement_sequence} has immediate consequences also for that setting: it shows that the asymptotic performance of adaptive and non-adaptive protocols in sequential hypothesis testing is actually the same, provided that one considers the large-block limit studied in~\cite{li_2022}.
+This contrasts with what the numerical example in \cite{li_2022} suggests in the small-block case, where adaptive protocols were observed to have an advantage over non-adaptive ones.